Kali Linux Split Tunneling — 7 Easy Steps with WireGuard & nftables ⚡🚀

 Step 2 — Base WireGuard config 📝

-Your Proton dashboard gives you WG configs.
+Your Proton dashboard gives you WireGuard configs.
 Place them in /etc/wireguard/ with permissions 600.
 This is the same baseline as in my automation guide — only now we’ll extend it for Kali Linux split tunneling.

-Step 3 — Add routing table 📡
+sudo wg-quick down wg0Step 3 — Add a routing table 📡

 Create a new routing table in /etc/iproute2/rt_tables: